Courier and postal services are often interchangeably used. You’re not alone in being confused with their similarities.

-Focusing on routine frequented mail, such as bank statements, fines, polls and surveys, public announcements and services as well as E-commerce.
-For larger shipments and domestic parcels, postal services often team up with couriers to manage all uncatered aspects.
+Postal service focuses on routine mail such as bank statements, fines, polls and surveys, public announcements.
+For larger shipments, and domestic parcels, postal services often team up with courier companies to manage all uncatered aspects.

-With the recent surge in E-commerce, Executive General Manager Rob Barnes explains in regards to the reductions of staff due to COVID-19, “effectively we lose a lot of production."
+With the recent surge in E-commerce, Australia Post Executive General Manager Rod Barnes explains in regards to the reductions of staff due to COVID-19, “effectively we lose a lot of production."
 The Australia Post website went from 3 million visitors in 2018 to 7.5 million visitors per month in 2021.
-(Reference)

 Delays are expected using postal services, whereas independently owned courier companies allocate budget to guarantee reduced wait times.

 This is where postal delivery services far exceed the comparison.
 Courier services often include surcharges and extra fees that aren’t found using postal services.
 This very reason can be reason enough for millions of the general public and businesses to use post.

 If you want a complete service from pick up to delivery, your best bet is to use a courier.